AyushKumar177/Data-Extractor/README.md

 Training pipeline is completed

 9: prediction pipeline & user app creation
-Now we will create the prediction pipeline by using API
+Now we will create the prediction pipeline and user application inside pipeline folder we create a prediction.py file and write it then we write the app.py,to run it we create host and port

 10: final ci/cd deployment on AWS